 According to some estimates, his IQ score was actually around 50 points higher than that of Albert Einstein.

 He was born in Boston in 1898 and was a brilliant child prodigy.
-He started reading at the age of 2, and had already learned multiple foreign languages by the age of 6.
+He started reading at the age of two and had already learned multiple foreign languages by the age of 6.